RWS/studio-api-docs/apiconcepts/filetypesupport/the_filter_preview.md

 Internal preview
 --
-Internal preview is responsible for generating of the native file in the format which can be displayed inside the control hosted in <Var:ProductName>.
+Internal preview is responsible for generating of the native file in the format which can be displayed inside the control hosted in Var:ProductName.
 As hosted control, one of predefined controls in ```Sdl.FileTypeSupport.Framework.PreviewControls``` or the custom control which derives from [ISingleFilePreviewControl](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISingleFilePreviewControl.yml) and [IPreviewUpdatedViaRefresh](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.IPreviewUpdatedViaRefresh.yml) or [INavigablePreview](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.INavigablePreview.yml) can be used.

 For more details about the internal preview implementation see [Implement an Internal Preview](internal_preview_introduction.md) chapter.